hl037/ardoise/README.txt

 - When swap mode typing, the input area didn't hide.
 - Text input area diseapered definitively when resize it to 0
 - Text input area size didn't update when change pen size when typing
+- Drawing zone was not fully updated when print text longer than text input area